michaelsribeiro/L2Ketra/README.md

 ## ✨ Features
 - Register system<br/>
+- Login system<br/>
-- Login system with SESSION for access the restrict pages change password and email<br/>
+- SESSION system for some restrict pages<br/>
-- <br/>
+- Change password and change e-mail funcionalities<br/>
+- Recover password with PHP MAILER

 ## 🤔 How to use